HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/authentication.md

 }
 ```

-!!! tip "Pro tip"
+!!! tip

-    The management UI (Port 8889) provides a one click option to create such key pairs and configuration entry stored in `keepconfig.d`
+    The **Management console** UI (port 8889) offers a one-click option to generate key pairs and configuration entry, which are stored in `keepconfig.d`.

-    These keys can be shared between Domino servers, allowing, for example, redirects to a different mail server.
+    These keys can be shared across Domino servers, enabling, for example, redirects to a different mail server.

 ### External JWT/OIDC providers